-Robbin Whittington shares her experience at Wisdom School – Originally published by Cathedral Connection, The Cathedral of All Souls, Asheville, NC – November 2012
+Robbin Brent shares her experience at Wisdom School – Originally published by Cathedral Connection, The Cathedral of All Souls, Asheville, NC – November 2012

 The Wisdom School with Cynthia Bourgeault was an experience I will be integrating for the rest of my life.
 While I can’t begin to articulate the full scope of the spiritual terrain traversed during the week spent with her and others from around the country, I do want to share the framework for the week that proved so valuable.
 We learned about and began to practice how to meaningfully cycle through the four quadrants of a daily Benedictine rhythm of prayer (alone and together) and work (alone and together).
 According to Cynthia, this balanced approach to living offers us a Wisdom template, a filter through which to look at our lives.
 (The simple diagram shows the quadrants.
 If you’d like to learn more about the St. Benedict Rule of life, Cynthia recommends the book, RB 1980: The Rule of St. Benedict in English.)